Since the beginning of 2021, over $100m in Blockchain projects has been stolen by hackers

 Over $100m in blockchain projects has already been stolen this year by Blockchain hackers after a successful start to 2021.

 Researchers from Atlas VPN discovered that cybercriminals stole around $108.3m from a variety of blockchain projects in the first quarter of 2021.
 This is a whopping 46% rise from the same period the year before.
-The team found Ethereum DApps, blockchain wallets, and cryptocurrency exchanges were the main targets for attackers.
+The team found Ethereum DApps, blockchain wallets, and cryptocurrency exchanges were the main targets for hackers.

 DApps, the most targeted, was subject to five scams and eleven breaches during Q1 2021.
 From the $108.3m figure, more than $86m lost came from DApps.